Corinne Barker

 Corinne Barker (née Riely; June 5, 1890 – August 6, 1928) was an American actress and costume designer who came to prominence during the silent era, specifically for her roles in several Vitagraph films.
-She also appeared in several Broadway productions, as well as two films with Marion Davies: The Restless Sex (1920) and Enchantment (1921).
+She also appeared in several Broadway productions as well as two films with Marion Davies: The Restless Sex (1920) and Enchantment (1921).

-After transitioning to theater in the 1920s, Barker began working as a costume designer in Manhattan, working under Vincent Youmans.
+After making the transition to theater in the 1920s, Barker began working as a costume designer in Manhattan, working under Vincent Youmans.
 Upon returning to the United States from Europe in July 1928, Barker developed peritonitis from food poisoning, of which she died on August 6, 1928.

 Life and career

 Early life

 Barker was born Corinne Riely on June 5, 1890 in Salem, Oregon, to Charles Strang and Amelia (née Savage) Riely.
 She was educated at the Academy of the Sacred Heart in Salem.
 Her father was also a native of Salem, and a prominent businessman there and in Portland, Oregon.